gandreini/css-guidelines/css-style-guide.md

  - **tab size = 4**;
  - **indent size = 4**.

 Spaces are the only way to guarantee code renders the same in any person's environment.
+Please setup your VS Code to adopt these formatting rules.

 ### 1.4	HTML inline styles